 Understanding a Social Science

 The Understanding Social Science component introduces students to social science through courses that begin with an overview of what it means to “understand social science” as the study of society and human nature using theories and quantitative or qualitative analysis of data, and then present in detail fundamental concepts and theories from at least one social scientific discipline.
-You may choose from any of the Magis Common Core: II Undrst SS.
-However, Introductory Psychology 201 (requirement for HCB students) also fulfills this Magis Common Core requirement.
-You will only receive 3 credit hours, but it will fulfill both requirements with one course – PSY 201.
+You may choose from any of the Magis: Understanding Social Science requirements.
+However, PSY 201 Introductory Psychology (requirement for HCB students) fulfills both the required Heider course, and your Understanding Social Science requirement.
+You will only receive 3 credit hours, but PSY 201 will fulfill both requirements.

 Contemporary Composition (ENG 15_)

 This component introduces students to the essentials of academic writing.
-While themes around specific topics, all course will present the theory and practice of rhetoric and composition, teaching students how to construct well-organized and well-supported arguments.
+This course will present the theory and practice of rhetoric and composition, teaching students how to construct well-organized and well-supported arguments.

-Foreign language is not required in the Heider College of Business, unless you plan to major in International Business.
-Language may be used to fulfill the Modern Language/International Culture component of the curriculum.
-If you studied a foreign language in high school and enjoyed it, it’s a good idea to continue it right away.
+Foreign language is not required in the Heider College of Business, unless you plan to major in International Business or pursue a major or minor in a language.

-International Business majors are the only Heider students that must take two language courses, XXX 112 and 225 at minimum.
-If you’re thinking about a minor in a language, or a major in International Business, you should take a language in your first semester.
+International Business majors are the only Heider students who must take two language courses, XXX 112 and 225 levels at minimum.
+If you are thinking about a minor in a language, or a major in International Business, you should take a language in your first semester.
 Overall, no matter what you think your major will be, and if you like language, this is a good course to consider.

-NOTE: We strongly recommend taking the online Placement Exam now, or at least three days before your registration date.
-This way, you will have the results back in time to register for the correct language class / level.
-Go here to register.
+If you are interested in taking Spanish, German or French, we strongly recommend taking the online Language Placement Exam now, or at least three days before your registration date.
+It will take 2 – 3 days to receive the results of the exam, which will indicate which language course/level you should register for.
 If you do not want to take a language in your first semester, do not take the Language Placement Exam.
 You may take the exam at a future date.

-The Magis Common Core allows you to explore your interests.
-You may take any classes to fulfill the unrestricted elective requirements.
-Some business students may reserve unrestricted electives for a second major in business, or an Arts & Science minor.
+You may take any classes to fulfill non-restricted elective requirements to help you earn 128 required credits to graduate.
+Some business students may reserve non-restricted electives for a second major in business, or additional classes beyond the Kingfisher requirement to earn an Arts & Science minor.
 Other students will take a variety of courses, from exercise science to theatre to biology.
 The choice is yours!
 Plan well and have fun!